Sign up for our newsletter

 • Working group 4, chaired by Iain Chapple and David Herrera, explored the impact of treatment of stage IV periodontitis in terms of benefits in systemic health and quality of life, together with the supportive care for successful long-term results.

-Following the workshop, the final documents for the guideline will be prepared and the new clinical practice guideline and systematic reviews will be published in a special issue of the JCP in early 2022.
-The guideline will then be adopted or adapted by the EFP-affiliated national societies of periodontology, and other national societies from all over the world, as happened with the EFP clinical practice guideline for the treatment of periodontitis in stages I-III.
+Following the workshop, the final documents for the guideline was prepared and the new clinical practice guideline and systematic reviews were published in a special issue of the JCP in spring 2022.
+The guideline was then adopted or adapted by the EFP-affiliated national societies of periodontology, and other national societies from all over the world, as happened with the EFP clinical practice guideline for the treatment of periodontitis in stages I-III.